NOW including our newly developed 'Socially Distanced (COVID-19) Assisted Recoveries'.

 Scheduled start for 10am.
 Ensure you read through your ‘Trip Details’ email and have adequate snacks, food and fluids for the day.
 Please arrive in good time to dress and prepare your kayak.
 Parking is pay and display.

 Please ensure you have a good whistle on a lanyard to attach to your buoyancy aid - this is compulsory for this course.
-Come prepared to get wet in deep tidal water; bring extra warm clothing, snacks, packed lunch and plenty fluids.
+Come prepared to get wet in deep tidal water; bring extra warm clothing, snacks, packed lunch, and plenty of fluids.
 We will be out for the day returning around 4-5pm.
 Starts at 10am sharp.
 Read through your confirmation email thoroughly.
-Please check weather and tides so that you are aware of your environment for the day.
+Please check the weather and tides so that you are aware of your environment for the day.

 Be advised that your Coach/s have the legal right to deny participation without refund if your Coach/s feel that you are unprepared and pose a danger to yourself, the group or your Coach/s.
 This could be because of your clothing, equipment, spare warm clothing and/or food/fluids (this is not an exhaustive list).
 PLEASE read through all of our online notes, FAQ's and confirmation email and COME PREPARED.
 Thank you.